Hindsight is 20/20, as we all know. However, that does nothing to soften the blow when decisions fail and backfire.

 Second, the Brewers owed Gennett a $2.5 million salary.
 That generally does not fly for a to-be-backup second baseman facing an imminent demotion to the minors, and with no opening at the position apparent in the near future it did not make sense for the front office to keep Gennett on the books.

 Third, with Gennett on the outside looking in, he did not have a pedigree of positional versatility (e.g. Hernan Perez) or a recent history of high-level offensive aptitude (e.g. Jesus Aguilar) to warrant a spot on the Brewers’ Opening Day roster.
 The rest is history.

 What could make this situation any worse?
-The fact that Scooter Gennett, the second baseman that very well could be on the roster, is currently mashing for the in-division Cincinnati Reds.
+The fact that Scooter Gennett, the second baseman that very well could be on the roster, is currently dominating at the plate for the in-division Cincinnati Reds.